yes-has-returned/Forest/README.md

 ## How to run the game
 Run the [main.py](main.py) file, and play the game in the terminal.

+## Help with playing the game
+Type ```help``` into the game commands, and a menu screen will show up.
+Navigate this according to the instructions provided.

 ## Feedback
 As this game is relatively new and hasn't been fully playtested yet, feedback would be greatly appreciated.